Black Friday. Not only is it the much anticipated start to holiday shopping, it’s also a day manufacturers have been preparing for all year long.

 Metamerism is an optical phenomenon in which items appear to match under one light source, but not under another.
 Have you ever left the house wearing what you think are two black socks, only to realize once you hit daylight that one is dark brown?
 The same happens when assembling clothing.
-Before shipping, manufacturers must use a light booth like the Judge QC to ensure that their garments match in every possible lighting condition, including the store; home LED, tungsten and incandescent lighting; and even outdoors.
+Before shipping, manufacturers must use a light booth like the Judge QC to ensure their garments match in every possible lighting condition, including the store, home, and even outdoors.

 Window shopping is a tradition for many families.
 Whether you’re walking through New York City or a small town in Oklahoma, the holidays come to life through store windows.
 Did you know that the color of the glass that separates you from the beautiful decorations must also be carefully controlled?
-However, measuring glass can be challenging.
+As you can imagine, measuring glass can be a challenge.

 X-Rite’s inline glass color measurement system uses a non-contact spectrophotometer to measure the production of glass and other materials directly on the production machine.
-In the case of glass, the device is mounted on a frame above the glass and illuminates the pane at a certain angle, measuring the reflected light at the other side.
+The device is mounted on a frame above the glass and illuminates the pane at a certain angle, measuring the reflected light at the other side.
 The measurement is displayed as a spectral curve so operators can monitor the process and make adjustments or stop production it anything moves out of tolerance.

-While most Black Friday shoppers overlook the technical aspect of maintaining those perfect holiday colors, to manufacturers, accurate color is one of the most crucial components of staying in business.
+While you may not consciously realize it, color plays a big role in the products you will choose.
+Even if you overlook the technical aspect of maintaining those perfect holiday colors, to manufacturers accurate color is one of the most crucial components of staying in business.
 X-Rite is here to provide the tools, resources, and training to make producing holiday items easier than braving the crowds that rush out to buy them.